 For an efficient manager, it is key that they practice the art of influencing and persuading to positively impact their team and work goals.

 There are times when people’s ideas don’t align with yours.
 In such instances, don’t resist their opinions or shut them off by telling them that they are wrong.
 Respect other people’s opinions as well.
-They might believe in something different and they think they are right from their perspective.
-Try to understand their stance so that when you explain yours they’d genuinely get interested in learning about your thread of thoughts.
+They might believe in something different and think they are right from their perspective.
+So, try to understand their stance so that when you explain yours they’d genuinely get interested in learning about your thread of thoughts.

 In order to influence other people, give them what they really want.
 One of the ways to do this is by starting off the conversation by talking about their interest.
 When you think about other people and their needs, they will love you and get interested in your wants and needs.
 Making others feel important is the first step to influencing them.